Our next meeting is Tuesday, April 3 at 11am in FLITE 214.

 Why should people join?
 What makes your group special?
 What will students gain by being a member?

-We are currently working on implementing recycling campus wide.
-We also host events to let students know who we are and what we are trying to accomplish, as well as to try to instill our vision of a sustainable future.
+We are advocates of a more sustainable future, aimed at ensuring a safer, healthier, and more equal world for future generations.
+We are currently working on implementing recycling campus-wide.
 We have also started a new program that has helped us take members to large music festivals such as Electric Forest to work on green teams and we hope to expand on this project further this year.

 Does your group have a fundraising, volunteer, or service initiative?
 Do you consistently work with a non profit organization?